VSCodium/vscodium/README.md

 ## <a id="why"></a>Why Does This Exist
 This repository contains build files to generate free release binaries of Microsoft's VSCode.
 When we speak of "free software", we're talking about freedom, not price.

-Microsoft's downloads of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
+Microsoft's releases of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
 According to [this comment](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) from a Visual Studio Code maintainer:

 > When we [Microsoft] build Visual Studio Code, we do exactly this.
 We clone the vscode repository, we lay down a customized product.json that has Microsoft specific functionality (telemetry, gallery, logo, etc.), and then produce a build that we release under our license.
 >